 - When you make your booking.

 - Increasingly, what kind of perks do you want?

 What Does This Mean for Consumers?

-Some of these variables are easy for the consumer to anticipate and do not change a lot.
+Some of these variables are easy for the consumer to anticipate and do not change much.
 For instance, the lowest airfares require you to buy the service in advance (this is truer with airlines than hotels).

 Why?
-Airlines know that travelers who have little flexibility when traveling will pay more than those with more options.
-Typically, businesspeople have little flexibility.
-They need to be at a meeting at a particular time or place.
+Airlines know that travelers with little flexibility will pay more than those with more options.
+Typically, businesspeople have little flexibility and need to be at a meeting at a particular time or place.
 Thus, they will pay more than someone who can wait to fly until the price is more reasonable (usually leisure travelers).